- 3 Important Factors To Remember For A Healthy FIRE Journey - April 15, 2020

 The Dark Side of Compound Interest

 Compound interest works wonders for your investments.
 However, this phenomenon inflicts an equally negative blow to your outstanding credit.
-Let’s take a look at a couple scenarios.
+Let’s take a look at a couple of scenarios.

 Credit Card Chris